 - Norepinephrine for muscle recovery and blood flow

 When you’re under physical or mental stress, your neurotransmitter supplies can start to run low.
 But if you have adequate tyrosine in your bloodstream, it will replenish the neurotransmitters before stress can deplete them, allowing you to stay focused and sharp for longer without getting burned out.

 And because tyrosine is a building block for numerous brain chemicals, it offers many benefits.
 Let’s take a look at the main benefits of tyrosine, and how you can make sure your brain gets enough.

 Relieves stress and helps you focus

-Stress depletes your brain’s norepinephrine stores, and when norepinephrine runs low, your memory, focus, and general cognition all suffer.
+Stress affects your brain’s norepinephrine levels, and when norepinephrine is affected, your memory, focus, and general cognition can all suffer.